 Banana Peel Fertilizer

 High in potassium, phosphorus and calcium, banana peels are great for flowering and fruiting plants.
+We also think this is one of the best organic fertilizers for vegetables!
 Simply bury a peel under the ground at the base of the plant, and allow to decompose.
 You can also freeze overripe bananas that you would have otherwise thrown away, and then bury next to a needy plant when needed.
 If you prefer to make a spray, soak a peel in water for 2-3 days, then use the water to spray plants or seedlings.

 Epsom Salt Fertilizer